 Add a background image to a multi-speaker scene

-Open your event's management page, then click Manage production, then Stream with Vimeo to go to the broadcaster page.
+Open your event's management page, then click Manage production, then Stream with Vimeo to go to the web-based production tool page.
 To add the background image:

 - In the left navigation menu, open the Images panel.